kitao/pyxel/README.md

 pyxel edit PYXEL_RESOURCE_FILE
 ```

-If the specified Pyxel resource file (.pyxres) exists, the file is loaded, and if it does not exist, a new file is created with the specified name.
+If the specified Pyxel resource file (.pyxres) exists, it will be loaded.
+If it does not exist, a new file will be created with the specified name.
 If the resource file is omitted, the name is `my_resource.pyxres`.

-After starting Pyxel Editor, the file can be switched by dragging and dropping another resource file.
+After starting Pyxel Editor, you can switch the file by dragging and dropping another resource file.

-The created resource file can be loaded with `load` function.
+The created resource file can be loaded with the `load` function.

-Pyxel Editor has the following edit modes.
+Pyxel Editor has the following editing modes.

 **Image Editor**